 - A great way to use up the last bit of jam or jelly

-The first time I made this, my kids immediately asked me to make another batch.
+The first time I made this oaty bars recipe, my kids immediately asked me to make another batch.

-The second time I made this, I found myself sneaking bars from the fridge because they were SO GOOD!!
+The second time I made them, I found myself sneaking bars from the fridge because they were SO GOOD!!

-- Rolled Oats.
+- Old Fashioned Rolled Oats.
 They’re an excellent source of fiber!
+Use certified gluten-free oats if you need them.

 - Granulated Sugar.
 Honey and maple syrup will alter the wet/dry ratio in this recipe, so we need to use granular sugar.
-Don’t worry!!
+Don’t worry!
 We’re using just enough to lightly sweeten the oatmeal bars.
+I like turbinado sugar for this recipe.

 - Salt + Cinnamon.
 The salt is required, but the cinnamon is optional, depending on the flavor of jam you’re using.